1uc/ZisaCore/README.md

 interest to anyone.

 ## Quickstart
-Start either by heading over to one of the more interesing libraries
+Start either by heading over to one of the more interesting libraries

    * [ZisaMemory](https://github.com/1uc/ZisaMemory)